-Asian Development Bank (ADB) was established in Dec.
-1966.
-The aim of this bank was to accelerate economic and social development in Asia and pacific region.
+Asian Development Bank (ADB) was established on Dec.19, 1966.
+The aim of this bank is to accelerate economic and social development in Asia and pacific region.
 The bank started its functioning on January 1, 1967.
-Its head quarter is located at Manila, Philippines.
-Its chairmanship is always given to Japanese and 3 deputy chairmen belong to USA, Europe and Asia.
+Its headquarter is located at Manila, Philippines.
+Its chairmanship is always given to the Japanese and 3 deputy chairmen belong to USA, Europe and Asia.
 Current President of A.D.B. and the Chairperson of ADB's Board of Directors is Takehiko Nakao from Japan.

 1. To make loans and equity investments for economic and social development of its developing members countries.